ocaml/odoc/README.md

 λ odoc --version
 1.2.0
 ```

+> if you have problem with installing odoc by `opam install odoc` the try to use `opam pin add odoc.dev git+https://github.com/ocaml/odoc`

 Now with that working, we can point `odoc` to the path where BuckleScript saves
 the compiled code that we can use to generate our documentation.
 This path is